Wood is a wonder material. It is beautiful, natural, renewable, durable, reusable, flexible, and carbon neutral (when harvested sustainably).

-Responsibly sourced it is renewable.
-Forests will regrow to provide a wide range of other benefits such as further carbon storage, oxygen generation and forest habitat.
+Responsibly sourced, it is renewable.
+Trees, if cut down, will regrow to provide a wide range of other benefits described below such as carbon storage, oxygen generation and forest habitat.

 It stores carbon

-Trees and wood products have a unique ability to store carbon.
+Trees and wood products store carbon.
 As trees grow, they take carbon out of the atmosphere.
 When the trees are harvested and used to make products, the carbon remains stored for the life of the product.
 50% of the dry weight of wood is carbon.

 It produces less carbon dioxide

 The production and processing of wood is more energy efficient than most alternatives, giving wooden products a very low carbon footprint.
-It can often be used in place of materials like steel, aluminium, concrete or plastics that require large amounts of energy to produce.
+It can usually be used in place of materials like steel, aluminium, concrete or plastics which require large amounts of energy to produce.

 Forests provide natural services